 Early in the project, I suggested that we pull data about the bird’s-eye views from our Image Bank and display that on the map.
 The great thing was that all of the data about every bird’s-eye view was already there and in a standard format (see Robert McIntyre’s article about the IIIF format).
 I used my knowledge of the Python coding language to write a program that retrieved the relevant data from the Image Bank (see appendix for more information).
 I worked with Rob McIntyre, Digital Asset Management Consultant, and Roger Espinosa, Applications Programmer/ Analyst Lead, in Library Information Technology to learn more about making requests to our Image Bank, and we made a couple of changes that streamlined the process (great for anyone in the future looking to do something similar).
 After acquiring the data, my program formatted and converted it to geoJSON, the data format Leaflet requires for generating markers on a map.

 Working with Nicole Scholtz and Justin Joque at the Clark Map Library, I incorporated the data into my Leaflet project, which produces the map you see above.
 The map allows users to click on a cluster of markers to see how many bird’s-eyes the Clements owns and for what regions and to see data, images, and links to the main Image Bank webpage for each view.
-I added some plugins that allow users to filter by genre type and creator, as well as add a fullscreen and home button - these do not come natively with Leaflet.
+I added some plugins that allow users to filter by genre type, creator, and date range, as well as add a fullscreen and home button - these do not come natively with Leaflet.
 (If you’d like to learn more about how to build a Leaflet map and add plugins, see this tutorial.)

 This has been an exciting project for me.
 I’ve learned more about identifying prints than I thought possible.
 I’ve met fantastic people, both at the University of Michigan and online, who helped me when I was most frustrated getting the code to work.
 Lastly, it has been gratifying to help highlight bird’s-eye views as important sources on nineteenth-century American town planning, transportation, industry, architecture, and cartography.
 I hope this project brings more people to explore the Clements’s collections in a new way as well as encourage more donations of bird’s-eyes to the Clements to help keep the map growing.
 To see many more images, please check out the Clements Library Image Bank.
 For general inquiries about the Clements Library, you can call (734) 764-2347, or visit our website for more information.